 - What is your view of disciplining a child?
 What should be the nanny’s role?

-Did you love her answers?
+Did you love their answers?
 It’s time to bring in the kids (or schedule a time to introduce them).
-Were you a little less than impressed with her interview?
+Were you a little less than impressed with their interview?
 Interview the next candidate; you will find someone you really trust so don’t settle.

 Questions you cannot ask